pulumi/docs/content/blog/how-to-deploy-jenkins-to-kubernetes-with-pulumi/index.md

 ---
-title: "TODO Port frontmatter"
+title: "How to deploy Jenkins to Kubernetes with Pulumi"
-authors: ["chris-smith"]
+authors: ["sean-gillespie"]
 tags: ["todo"]
-date: "2017-01-01"
+date: "2018-06-27"
-draft: true

 description: "TODO: Put in a reasonable summary"
 ---

 In this blog post, we'll see how to run [Jenkins on Kubernetes with Pulumi](https://github.com/pulumi/examples/tree/master/kubernetes-ts-jenkins).